 In addition, some services deduct from the value of the money order if it isn't used by a designated number of months or years.
 A bank or credit union money order generally doesn't have this stipulation, but you'll want to check with the branch anyway.
 A USPS money order doesn't have this service fee either.
 However, issuers such as Western Union and MoneyGram include information on such charges on the back of the money order.

 No matter when a money order is issued, you should use it as soon as possible.
-If you're wondering what to do with a money order, the best place is your own bank, where you can either deposit it or, depending on the bank's rules, turn it into cash.
-This is the place you're least likely to pay a fee for cashing it, unless the issuing service requires that a fee be deducted.
+If you're wondering what to do with a money order, the best place to take it is your own bank, where you can either deposit it or depending on the bank's rules, turn it into cash.
+This is the place you're least likely to pay a fee for cashing it unless the issuing service requires that a fee be deducted.

 If you need the cash immediately, your best course of action is to head straight to the issuing business.
-But not every place that issues money orders cashes them.
-In that case, you'll have to rely on other locations for cashing out your payment.
+For example, USPS says you can take postal money orders to your local post office for free cashing.
+However, not every place that issues money orders cashes them, so you may have to rely on other locations to get the payment.

 Replacing Lost Money Orders

-One reason many people use money orders to mail payments is that they can be tracked if they're lost.
+Cornell Law School mentions that one reason many people use money orders to mail payments is that they can be tracked if they're lost.
 That doesn't mean you won't pay a fee for the service, however.
 If you've lost a money order, the first thing to do is get in touch with the issuer and let them know.
-Whether it's a bank money order or one from another service, the issuer can cancel it and get the money back, minus a fee.
+Whether it's a bank money order or one from another service, the issuer can cancel it and get the money back minus a fee.

-The fee for canceling a lost money order varies from one place to another.
-The USPS charges $5.95, while Western Union is $15 if you have your receipt and $30 if you don't.
-With Amscot, you'll need to mail your money order stub, along with a money order for $12, to the address on Amscot's claim form and wait for the request to be processed.
+The fee for canceling a lost money order or getting a money order refund varies from one place to another.
+USPS charges $13.90, while Western Union charges $15 if you have your receipt and $30 if you don't.
 If it's a bank money order, you may find the fee is slightly lower as a service to members.